cayton10/CITPics/README.md

 ### Image Upload
 ##### 4.26.2020
 Started cleaning up the image upload form since I haven't touched it since 2.13.2020.
 Needed to add pertinent php information like name attribute, change enc-type of form, etc.
+##### 4.27.2020
+Had an issue with uploading last night that kept me up for hours.
+The formatting of the timestamp for MySQL was wrong in my php script.
+It took forever to debug and figure out what the culprit was.
+Fixed this morning in a few short minutes.

+Attempted to set the FormData() function in the ajax call for this script in order to limit what's seen.
+Security is quickly becoming something I am eyeballing during development.

+Used bootstrap modal to process error handling on return of JSON messages from uploadPhoto.php script.
+These are working well.
+    * Don't forget to move your modals outside of any containing divs, or they'll be stuck at that divs z-index!